-When it comes to risk management in business, data protection is often a neglected and undermined aspect.
+When it comes to risk management in business, data protection is often neglected and undermined aspect.
 Today, we’ll shed some light on why it’s important and how you can develop your startup’s data security strategies.
 Read on.

 In the digital age, a business’s most valuable asset is data.
-When a company has a running website, mobile app, or software, it’s easy to conclude that they’ll have a substantial amount of data to work with.
+When a company has a running website, mobile app, or software, it’s easy to conclude that it’ll have a substantial amount of data to work with.
 This is especially true for startups who are heavily inclined to the field of Technology.

 The Internet paved the way for endless possibilities but it comes with the price of lurking dangers.
 One must tread the online world carefully or risk being a victim of cyberattacks.

 Data breaches, in particular, have become prevalent in the startup world in recent years.
-In 2020 alone, there had been several high profile data breaches.
+In 2020 alone, there had been several high-profile data breaches.